tensorflow/tfjs-models/body-pix/README-v2.md

 #### Returns

 It returns a `Promise` that resolves with a `PartSegmentation` object.
 When there are multiple people in the image they are merged into a single array of part values.
+In addition to `width`, `height`, and `data` fields, `PartSegmentation` object also has a field `pose`.
+Although the part segmentation covers every person in the image, the pose works when there is 1 person in the image.

 ```javascript
 // The array contains 307200 values, one for each pixel of the 640x480 image